7 Essential Fall Prevention Tips for Seniors at Home

 - Stairways

-3. Use Support When Needed
+Use Support When Needed

-Assistive devices can significantly reduce fall risk:
+Assistive devices can reduce fall risk when used properly.

 - Canes